openenclave/openenclave/docs/DesignDocs/RemoteAttestationCollaterals.md

 An Attestation Function that accepts Attestation Results from a Verifier using a conveyance mechanism or protocol.
-It assesses Attestation Results protections, parses and assesses Attestation Results according to an assessent context (Note: definition of the assessment context is out-of-scope).
+It assesses Attestation Results protections, parses and assesses Attestation Results according to an assessment context (Note: definition of the assessment context is out-of-scope).